guy-davidi/DPDK-P4-Switch/README.md

 match 0x0B652B58 action send port 0x0 class 2
 Table ipv4_host currently has 2 entries.
 ```
-## Cli commands explanations
-These commands appear to be configuring a DPDK pipeline application to process network packets.
-Here's a brief summary of what each command does:

-- mempool MEMPOOL0 buffer 2304 pool 32K cache 256 cpu 0: Creates a memory pool named MEMPOOL0 with a buffer size of 2304 bytes, a total pool size of 32K, and a cache size of 256.
-The cpu 0 option specifies that the memory pool should be allocated on the local CPU core.

-- link LINK0 dev 0000:01:00.0 rxq 1 128 MEMPOOL0 txq 1 512 promiscuous on and link LINK1 dev 0000:05:00.0 rxq 1 128 MEMPOOL0 txq 1 512 promiscuous on: Configures two network interfaces named LINK0 and LINK1 with device identifiers 0000:01:00.0 and 0000:05:00.0, respectively.
-Each interface is configured with one receive queue (rxq 1) with a depth of 128, and one transmit queue (txq 1) with a depth of 512.
-The interfaces are also set to operate in promiscuous mode (promiscuous on).
-Finally, the MEMPOOL0 memory pool is specified as the source of buffers for the interfaces.

-- pipeline PIPELINE0 create 0: Creates a new pipeline instance named PIPELINE0 with 0 cores.

-- pipeline PIPELINE0 port in 0 link LINK0 rxq 0 bsz 32 and pipeline PIPELINE0 port in 1 link LINK1 rxq 0 bsz 32: Configures two input ports on the pipeline, one for each network interface (LINK0 and LINK1).
-The receive queues (rxq) are specified as 0, indicating that the pipeline will use the default receive queue for each interface.
-The buffer size (bsz) is set to 32, indicating the maximum size of a packet buffer.

-- pipeline PIPELINE0 port out 0 link LINK0 txq 0 bsz 32 and pipeline PIPELINE0 port out 1 link LINK1 txq 0 bsz 32: Configures two output ports on the pipeline, one for each network interface (LINK0 and LINK1).
-The transmit queues (txq) are specified as 0, indicating that the pipeline will use the default transmit queue for each interface.
-The buffer size (bsz) is set to 32, indicating the maximum size of a packet buffer.

-- pipeline PIPELINE0 build ./l3.spec: Builds the pipeline using the pipeline specification file l3.spec.

-- thread 1 pipeline PIPELINE0 enable: Enables the pipeline on core 1.

-- pipeline PIPELINE0 stats: Displays statistics for the pipeline.

-- pipeline PIPELINE0 table ipv4_host add ipv4_host_table.txt: Adds an IP address to MAC address mapping table to the pipeline.

-- pipeline PIPELINE0 commit: Commits the changes to the pipeline.

-- pipeline PIPELINE0 table ipv4_host show: Displays the contents of the IP address to MAC address mapping table.

-Note that In DPDK, A mempool is a pre-allocated block of memory that is used to store packet buffers.
-It is like a big pool of memory that contains many individual buffer units.
-Each buffer unit can be used to store one packet at a time.
-When a packet arrives, it is stored in an available buffer from the mempool.

-A queue is a data structure that holds references to the buffers that store packets.
-A queue is like a line of people waiting for something.
-Each person in the line corresponds to a packet waiting to be processed.
-The queue holds references to the buffers (memory locations) where the packets are stored.
-When it is time to process a packet, the queue retrieves the buffer from the mempool and gives it to the processing function.

-So, the mempool provides the buffer memory for packets, while the queue manages the order in which packets are processed by holding references to the buffer memory.
-Both mempool and queue are important components of DPDK, but they serve different purposes.

 ## Showing the stats of the pipeline - output
 ```